-If you determine that the black mastic used to install your flooring contains asbestos, pause your project so you can make an informed decision about how to best proceed.
+Once you run the asbestos testing for black mastic and determine that the black mastic used to install your flooring contains asbestos, pause your project so you can make an informed decision about how to best proceed.
 You may have seen the countless commercials advertising the dangers of asbestos in association with the deadly condition known as mesothelioma.
 Mesothelioma is a malignant form of cancer that forms in the tissues of the lungs, abdomen, or heart.
 A person who breathes in fibers of asbestos can develop this condition.
 Asbestos can also cause other forms of lung cancer to develop as well as non-cancerous respiratory issues.
 Asbestos fibers can be released into the air where they could be breathed in if the black mastic is disturbed.
 That’s why it’s important to tread carefully in these situations.

 How to Identify Asbestos Black Mastic

 If you can identify your flooring tile and its model number, you might be able to identify it from a library of asbestos-containing material.
 However, many people want definitive proof that their flooring does or doesn’t contain this hazardous material.
 In that case, you can purchase an asbestos testing kit.
 These range in cost but typically don’t exceed $40.
 There’s an additional cost when you send your kit to the lab for testing.
 That cost also ranges in price but shouldn’t exceed $50.
 Follow the kit’s safety recommendations and instructions to find out if your flooring contains asbestos black mastic.
 You can call a professional to perform the testing for asbestos in black mastic or other materials.
 The experts have in-depth knowledge and skills to improve the condition of your flooring.
 You can easily find out the harmful presence of asbestos with the professional testing process.
 Perfect Primer ensures the best asbestos testing for black mastic.